dwarvesf/playground/Design/UX Research/Mixed Methods/Qualitative research creates mental models about the problem space.md

 tags: ux, research/qualitative
 ---

+# Qualitative Research Creates Mental Models About The Problem Space

 Qualitative research helps us build mental models about the contexts, problems, and motivations our products and designs must account for.
 It helps us understand what is important at a high level—what matters to people and how they understand their relationship to the world.

 The questions are more open-ended.
 When we do qualitative research, we're trying to synthesize a narrative about our subject.
 It's closer to Sensemaking than quantitative methods: it builds a perspective based on the available evidence that can later be measured through quantitative methods.